ccdavis/min-lang/README.md

+## Intro

+I created this language and the interpreters on a whim to see how far Claude Code could get me without really trying.
+It's my only real "Vibe coded" project of any size.
+I only read the explanations of what Claude was planning to do and a few diffs it showed me, never even opening an editor.
+I don't actually recommend this approach.

+I was pretty surprised how  competent Claude was.
+It helps I've made a couple of hobby or toy languages so I at least understand interpreters and compilers and know the terminology.
+Still I'm quite impressed with how much CC did on its own.
+This project would have taken me months on my own.

+The whole thing took a few hours of my time.
+Half of that was browsing the internet while I waited.

+I had Claude use Go-lang because
+* It's statically typed so theAI gets more feedback to guide it as it builds
+* Compile times are fast so Claude could iterate faster
+* Interesting to code in a language I'm less familiar with.
+I know it, but I don't use it much.
+* The interpreters could lean on the large Go runtime and standard library if I decided to make a standard library for Min-lang

+Everything else here is all Claude Code, for better or worse.

 # MinLang

 A fast, educational programming language with a stack-based virtual machine.
 MinLang demonstrates modern compiler optimization techniques while maintaining clean, readable code.